ubilabs/geocomplete/README.md

 });
 ```

-The `map` option might be a selector, an jQuery object or a DOM element.
+The `map` option might be a selector, a jQuery object or a DOM element.

 ## Populate Form Data